kluvin/dotfiles/README.md

 **To install, simply run `bash install.sh`**

-`install.sh` symlinks the provided dotfiles in their default directories, and backups your old ones suffixed by '-old'.
-The link paths are appended to a file `state.db` which can be used to revert back to the original state by simply deleting the symlinks and moving back your old files.
+`install.sh` symlinks the provided dotfiles in their default directories.
+The link paths are appended to a file `state.db` which can be used to revert back to the original state by simply deleting the symlinks.
 Something like this should suffice:

 ```
 # Untested, might crash and set your computer afire.
 for line in $(cat state.db)
 do
     rm -rf $line
-    if [ ${line}-old ]; then
-        mv ${line}-old $line
-    fi
 done
 rm -f state.db
 ```